 Table \ref{table of measures of UP} catalogues our numerical results with this approach, considering each of the four aforementioned distributions.
 We compare the extent of a lower-bound violation that would be possible from \textit{only} the breaking of the dynamical assumption in a classical model with the true value of the Tsirelson violation, using the same state as before (Eq. \ref{parity flipped Zaw}).
 With the three-time sequential measurement probability $\Delta p_{123}$ as the chosen measure of UP, we calculate that $2|\Delta p_{123}|=0.0191<0.0598$, showing once again that the breaking of the dynamical assumption falls significantly short of accounting for the full extent of the Tsirelson violation, thereby implying the presence of quantum-mechanical interference terms.

-When weak measurements are employed, UP is satisfied only marginally in the case of $\Delta p_{1(2)3}$; and when the quasi-probability distribution $\Delta q$ is instead used, which produces no interference terms, the UP violation is exactly commensurate with the Tsirelson violation.
+In the case of the distribution $\Delta q_B$, UP is satisfied only marginally; and when the quasi-probability distribution $\Delta q$ is instead used, which produces no interference terms, the UP violation is exactly commensurate with the Tsirelson violation.
 This is to be expected, since $\Delta q = 0$ is a sufficient condition to derive the Tsirelson inequality, which property follows directly from the moment expansion form of Eq. \ref{moment expansion 3-time}.
-The quasi-probabilities, though they can be negative, respect the sum rules for probabilities; and when a measurement is rendered weak, the probability sum rule holds valid over that particular measurement time, as in $p_{1(2)3}(+,+,+)+p_{1(2)3}(+,-,+)=p_{13}(+,+)$.